frk2/DeepCat/README.md

 So given a model and a test generator, this guy will calculate your prediction and compare to the truth.
 The classification is chosen if >60% of the softmax probability is in your favor.
 Saved my life.
 Before this everything called accuracy was a lie!
 (Or I dont understand how keras accuracy works)

+- Balancing was important since for some I kept producing way more blue and yellow frames than 'none' or red frames.
+I had to manually get rid of blue/yellow frames to bring it to par.
+I got rid of 'bad' images like ones where one of the lights was cut off etc.

+- Checkpointing.
+It was super crazy easy to start overfitting, sometimes even after the first epoch!
+Going back to earlier models that showed high test accuracy was always way superior than a later overfitted model.

 ## What didn't work
 Well a lot of stuff.
 Here goes: